 Generally, the noncustodial parent shall have his or her share of the Total Child Support Obligation adjusted, or reduced, to account for parenting time.
 The more parenting time the mother or father has with the child, the more likely that parent will be spending money on that child.
 Therefore, fairness requires an adjustment for actual parenting time by the noncustodial parent.
 For this adjustment, only the time actually spent with the child is included, which eliminates any hours that the child spends in daycare or at school.
-Step One.
-The total annual parenting time has to be determined by looking at the parenting plan between the parties, or examining their practice of sharing time.
-By adding each “block” of parenting time, an expected total for the year can be established.
-These are the conventions for adding blocks of parenting time for an annual total:

 There is always the possibility that no child support will be owed by either parent because they have equal time with their child, they pay the child’s expenses equally, and their adjusted gross incomes are equal.
 In that limited circumstance, they are already paying their proportional share of 50%.
 However, if their incomes are not equal, then an equalization formula is applied.
 The result is a payment to the parent with the lesser support obligation.
 The formula is a simple one

 If a parent pays a cost under [Page 21], deduct the cost from that parent’s Proportionate Share of Income to arrive at the Preliminary Child Support Amount.